sid-shnkar/rideally-todo-app/README.md

 PORT=
 ```

-* Use the command
+* Use the following command to start the express server.
 ```sh
 npm start
 ```
-to start the express server.